Normal Approximation for U-Statistics with Cross-Sectional Dependence

-When the U-statistic of interest is non-degenerate, the Hoeffding decomposition reduces it to a sum of random variables \(h_n(X_{i})\) with an error term \(S^{*}_{n}\).
-It is then straightforward to obtain central limit theorems with Slutsky's Lemma by demonstrating that the projection part \(\hat{S}_{n}\) converges in law to a normal random variable, while the degenerate part \(S^{*}_{n}\) is asymptotically negligible, under suitable normalisation.
+When the U-statistic of interest is non-degenerate, the Hoeffding decomposition reduces it to a sum of random variables with an error term \(S^{*}_{n}\).
+It is then straightforward to obtain central limit theorems with Slutsky's Lemma by demonstrating that, under suitable normalisation, the projection part \(\hat{S}_{n}\) converges in law to a normal random variable, while the degenerate part \(S^{*}_{n}\) is asymptotically negligible.

-However, many useful statistics are degenerate in nature, such as those appearing in nonparametric specification tests as in \autoref{example:nonpar-specification}.
+However, many useful statistics are degenerate in nature, such as those appearing in nonparametric specification tests (Section \ref{s1:nonpar test}).
 For degenerate U-statistics, the analysis is more involved, since the linear approximation based on projection is now unavailable.
 In general the limiting distributions for degenerate U-statistics are Gaussian Chaos \citep{vandervaart2000AsymptoticStatistics} and, in the case of U-statistics of order \(2\), it is a mixture of \(\chi^{2}\) random variables with weights depending on the spectrum of the kernel function.

-It is of interest to develop conditions uner which asymptotic normality can be recovered for a degenerate U-statistics.
+It is of interest to develop conditions under which asymptotic normality can be recovered for a degenerate U-statistics.
 One of the classic results due to \cite{hall1984CentralLimit} finds the following sufficient conditions for CLT of degenerate U-statistics with a random sample of independent and identically distributed random variables \(\cqty{X_{i}: 1 \leq i \leq n}\).
 If the kernel function \(H_n\) has bounded second moment for each $n$, and